The Sports Medicine Academy Programme

 Neil has specialised in sports medicine at the University of Glasgow and has worked in public health for several years and with rugby super league side Hull Kingston Rovers.

-Neil will also be showing the students how to use a laryngoscope which is used for looking down the throat and a selection of different airways.
+Neil will also be showing the learners how to use a laryngoscope which is used for looking down the throat and a selection of different airways.

-Sports Massage Therapy - This workshop will focus sports massage within sports and accompanied by guest speaker Ben Mortlock who works at Hull City FC as the first team massage therapist.
+Sports Massage Therapy - This workshop will focus sports massage within sports and accompanied by guest speaker Ben Mortlock who works with the England National Football Team as the first team massage therapist.

 Ben has had a vast career since graduating Teesside University in 2008 with a BSc in Sports Therapy.

-Ben has worked with the likes of Wolverhampton Wanderers, Tottenham Hotspur, Barnet FC and Grimsby Town FC.
+Ben has worked with the likes of Wolverhampton Wanderers, Hull City, Tottenham Hotspur, Barnet FC and Grimsby Town FC.

 Not all of Ben’s work has been involved in sport, he has also worked with clients such as Lenny Henry, Usher and many X Factor celebrities as well as an extensive list of private clinic experience.

-Ben’s professionalism doesn't stop there, he is currently the captain for the England Futsal Team with over 65 appearances.
+Ben’s professionalism doesn't stop there, he has also had the opportunity to captain the England Futsal Team with over 65 appearances.

 Physiotherapy - This workshop will focus on medical assessment within sport and accompanied by guest speaker Mark Laurens who owns his own private clinic, Back on Track in Doncaster.